mozilla-services/docs/source/storage/apis-2.0.rst

     header, **X-Backoff** may be included with any type of response, including a **200 OK**.

-    Clients should perform any additional requests required to maintain consistency of the stored data, then not attempt any further requests for the number of seconds specified in the header value.
+    Clients should perform the minimum number of additional requests required to maintain consistency of their stored data, then not attempt any futher requests for the number of seconds specified in the header value.

 **X-Timestamp**